On the Job - Legislator & Rancher: A split identity, with each part contributing to the whole

 A cattle rancher in rural Colorado is also a state representative.
 We learn about the two sides of her work life, and listen as she does chores on her ranch.
 Learn more about your ad-choices at https://www.iheartpodcastnetwork.comSee omnystudio.com/listener for privacy information.

-Kimmy Lewis is a rancher in Southeast Colorado.
+Kimmy Lewis is a rancher in southeast Colorado.

-She tends to her neighbors' interests with a key position in Denver.
+And as if that's not enough, she tends to her neighbor's interests with a key position in Denver.

 Producer Meredith Turk brings us our first on-the-job story from rural America.

-On the job from hired to retired, is brought to you by Express Employment Professionals.
+On the Job from Hired to Retired is brought to you by Express Employment Professionals.

 Over the past 34 years, Express Employment Professionals has put millions of people to work in meaningful and fulfilling jobs and careers.